 Who are the Faculty for the MDes Program?

 MDes Faculty includes both College of Engineering and College of Environmental Design professors, lecturers and professionals.

 Yes.
-If an offer of admission is extended, then UC Berkeley will assist you in obtaining a student visa.
+If an offer of admission is extended, then UC Berkeley will assist you in obtaining a visa to study at UC Berkeley.